flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

 * Section 3 - [INIT B - PROG - PERF](#section-3)

-The simBrief Route used in this guide - [Available Here](../assets/beginner-guide/mcdu/sample-ofp.pdf)
+The simBrief route used in this guide - [Available Here](../assets/beginner-guide/mcdu/sample-ofp.pdf)

 ***